Grizak/node-modules/nodeloggerg/README.md

 ### License

-This project is licensed under the MIT Licenae - see the `LICENSE` file for details
+This project is licensed under the MIT License - see the `LICENSE` file for details